niemopen/nmo-training/CONTRIBUTING.md

 ### Discussions and announcements

-Longer discussions can be taken up on the GitHub Discussions list or via the [mailing list](niemopen-harmonizationsc@lists.oasis-open-projects.org).
+Longer discussions can be taken up on the GitHub Discussions list or via the [project's email list](https://lists.oasis-open-projects.org/g/niemopen-harmonizationsc/topics).

 Discussions are a relatively new feature in GitHub that function like a chat service.
 You can find the Discussions link next to the link for
 Pull Requests.

 The general mailing list requires that you subscribe before you can send.
+To subscribe, send an empty email to [niemopen-harmonizationsc+subscribe@lists.oasis-open-projects.org](mailto:niemopen-harmonizationsc+subscribe@lists.oasis-open-projects.org)

 General announcements are posted to the general mailing list and may be posted to other communications channels as well.